Gringo Trail

 The Gringo Trail refers to a string of the Latin American places most often visited by "gringos", North Americans, Europeans, Australasians, other budget travellers and also vice tourists.

 Geographical reach

 The Gringo Trail encompasses almost all of Latin America, except Brazil, but there is no overland route on the Pan-American Highway between Central America and South America across the Darién Gap.
 Travelers generally charter boats in Panama or take the ferry.
+Maps depicting the trail's route have also been published online, including one covering the section of the trail through Guatemala.